fox-archives/periodic-table/readme.md

 \* Supports with extension -moz, -webkit, etc.

-## DevOps Workflow
+## Notes

 For devleopment, use `sudo docker-compose up`, which will spin up all containers specified in respective `dockerfile.development` files.

-For prod we only have `./backend`, no database crap, called `dockerfile.production`, which is the only one we should be depploying.
+For prod we only have `./backend`, no database crap, called `dockerfile.production`, which is the only one we should be deploying.